ros2/rosidl_defaults/rosidl_default_runtime/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`rosidl_default_runtime` does not contain any c or c++ code, therefore changes will not affect ABI stability.
+`rosidl_default_runtime` does not contain any C or C++ code, therefore changes will not affect ABI stability.

 ## Change Control Process [2]